 Supplemental Instruction is an academic assistance program that utilizes peer-assisted study sessions.
-The SI sessions are regularly-scheduled informal review sessions in which students compare their class notes, discuss assigned readings, practice problem solving, develop organizational tools, and predict test items.
+The SI sessions are regularly-scheduled review sessions in which students compare their class notes, discuss assigned readings, practice problem solving, develop organizational tools, predict test items and learn other effective study strategies.
 The participants learn how to integrate course content and study skills while working together.
-The sessions are facilitated by -SI leaders, students who have previously taken the courses and done well in them.
-The SI leaders also attend all the lectures, take notes, and are model students.
-The main purpose of this program is to improve students' grades and increase student graduation rates.
+The sessions are organized and facilitated by SI leaders who have previously taken the course and done well.
+SI leaders attend all the lectures, take notes, and serve as model, effective students.
+The main purposes of this program are to advance students' comprehension of the course material, increase grades and improve student graduation rates.

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background check.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.